AnilChinchawale/etherchain-light/README.md

 # XinFin Light Explorer

-Etherchain Light is an Ethereum blockchain explorer built with NodeJS, Express and Parity.
-It does not require an external database and retrieves all information on the fly from a backend Ethereum node.
+XinFin Light is an XinFin MasterNode blockchain explorer built with NodeJS, Express and XinFin-XDC-Client.
+It does not require an external database and retrieves all information on the fly from a backend XinFin Master Node.

 While there are several excellent Ethereum blockchain explorers available (etherscan, ether.camp and etherchain) they operate on a fixed subset of Ethereum networks, usually the mainnet and testnet.
 Currently there are no network agnostic blockchain explorers available.
 If you want to develop Dapps on a private testnet or would like to launch a private / consortium network, Etherchain Light will allow you to quickly explore such chains.